nuuuwan/news_lk3_data/README.md

 ### The party's decisions are severely dissatisfied;Maui report to Sridharan who met in person: participate in the election process

 *2024-10-09 12:28:00* · [`virakesarilk`](https://www.virakesari.lk/article/195824) · `ta`

+Here's a 200-character summary:

+Party leader quits over dissatisfaction with decisions.
+Demands restoration of resignation letter.
+Will participate in elections as party member.
+Continues commitment to Tamil liberation.

+🟩

 Sivagnanam Sridharan, who met them in person, said that he had severe dissatisfaction with the party's decisions in the parliamentary election.